tosilfv/Language-learning-app/README.md

 ## Background

 Program is developed with VSCode and written in Python.<br />
-Install VSCode, python 3 and required libraries.<br />
+Install VSCode, Python 3.13.5 and required libraries.<br />
 Run main.py in the root folder to start the program.<br />

 ## Instructions